T-22 Medium

 Angling the hull just slightly causes the upper plate furthest from the enemy gun to become very strong, and the closest one to become very weak.

-Fighting against a T-22 Medium
+Playing against a T-22 Medium

 -If a T-22 is circling you or has their hull sides exposed, don’t immediately shoot them.
 Wait for a clear shot into their sides when they angle too much (shown above), the closer it is to 90 degrees (perpendicular to your tank) the easier it will be to penetrate.

--The biggest mistake you can make when playing against a T-22 is to shoot its side armour without properly calculating the shot.
+The biggest mistake you can make when playing against a T-22 is to shoot its side armour without properly calculating the shot.
 The T-22 thrives on misplays like this and that’s what makes it a very troll tank.

 -If an enemy T-22 is sidescraping, wait for them to expose their hull front.
 The tank has a pike-nose, so the front does get exposed when they come out to shoot.